 It’s a bit of a worry, and probably playing on your mind if you’re thinking of getting braces for you or your child – but do braces actually hurt?
 And how long might they feel uncomfortable for?

 A lot of people find a trip to the dentist stressful, but it doesn’t have to be.
 The good news is that actually getting braces fitted doesn’t cause pain.
-You may feel slight pressure as bands are attached to your molars, and some people don’t like the taste of the special glue that’s used to mount brackets on each tooth, but it’s really no big deal.
+Some people don’t like the taste of the special glue that’s used to mount brackets on each tooth, but it’s really no big deal.

 After this, the brackets are connected with a wire and special sliding clips.
 The ones we use make it much easier to adjust your brace during your treatment, and they’re slightly gentler and use less force than elastic bands used elsewhere.